tgwow/computer-topics/README.md

 [EX-15](https://github.com/tgwow/computer-topics/tree/master/NAP/15) - Using currying concept with ramda

+## Event-drive Programming

+[EX-16](https://github.com/tgwow/computer-topics/tree/master/NAP/16) - Examples of using callbacks and promises.

+[EX-17](https://github.com/tgwow/computer-topics/tree/master/NAP/17) - Examples of using promises to make requests to a local server.

 # Discussion

 Feel free to open an issue or contact me to discuss any topic about the content of this repo.